-As you can see below, BigCommerce's revenue growth has been very strong over the last two years, growing from quarterly revenue of $46.7 million in Q1 FY2021, to $71.8 million.
+As you can see below, BigCommerce's revenue growth has been strong over the last two years, growing from $59.3 million in Q3 FY2021 to $78 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-BigCommerce's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 75.7% in Q1.
+BigCommerce's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 75.6% in Q3.

-That means that for every $1 in revenue the company had $0.76 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Significantly up from the last quarter, this is a good gross margin that allows companies like BigCommerce to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+That means that for every $1 in revenue the company had $0.76 left to spend on developing new products, sales and marketing, and general administrative overhead.
+BigCommerce's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
 It's also comforting to see its gross margin remain stable, indicating that BigCommerce is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-BigCommerce burned through $21.9 million in Q1, reducing the cash burn by 6.11% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+BigCommerce burned through $32.5 million of cash in Q3 , reducing its cash burn by 37% year on year.

-BigCommerce has burned through $93.1 million in cash over the last twelve months, a negative 32.7% free cash flow margin.
+BigCommerce has burned through $44.3 million of cash over the last 12 months, resulting in a negative 14.8% free cash flow margin.
 This low FCF margin stems from BigCommerce's poor unit economics or a constant need to reinvest in its business to stay competitive.

 Is Now The Time?

-BigCommerce's price to sales ratio based on the next twelve months is 1.7x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+BigCommerce's price to sales ratio based on the next 12 months is 2.2x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
 While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.